 Of course, this data is self-reported and may not be 100% reliable, so take it with a grain of salt.

 I’ll go on record that when I’m high, I’m in a better place mentally.
-My vision opens up.
+It doesn’t matter if I’m using flour or vaping oils, my vision opens up.
 Weird stuff happens.
 I may be more sexually charged and the desire to try new things may become more intense.
 Perhaps this is experimental, perhaps this is just a desire that marijuana helps with.
 Call it what it is, but I like it.